wp-plugins/login-page-styler/readme.txt.txt

 Tested up to: 4.1
 License:GPLv2

-This plugin is created to help customizing login page  easily  and efficiently.
+This plugin is created to help customizing WP login page  easily  and efficiently.

 == Description ==
 Login page styler helps you customize your wordpress login page  easily with  few clicks and  can change the   entire look of your login page .
 This plugin will not make your wordpress slow

 == Plugin Features ==